Phase II Watershed Implementation Plan: Reforestation Efforts

-Contact EPS today using the information below.
-If interested, we will schedule a visit to your property to determine feasibility of planting.
+Contact EPS using the information below.
+If interested, we will schedule a site visit to determine feasibility of planting.
 Unless requested, homeowners do not need to be present during the scheduled site visit.
-If conditions are deemed favorable by the County to ensure tree survival, EPS will develop a planting plan and initiate the planting.
+If conditions are deemed favorable to ensure tree survival, EPS will develop a planting plan and initiate the planting.

 If you are a resident of the Rodgers Forge community and received a letter from EPS about planting on your property, please review the Pre-Approved List of Tree Species (PDF) available for planting.